 The problem becomes when people limit and constrain themselves to a quest for “perfect” in their practice.
 I deliberately use the word constrain because when you provide the same input and stimulus with the same patterns each time, you’ll end up stagnating on a particular skill you’re working on.

 Instead, when you allow yourself to make errors and to practice movements in a different way (even if it’s technically “wrong”), you’ll be providing varied and thus higher quality information for your body which improves your learning of skills.

 Five Strategies to Create a Better Motor Learning Environment for Your Body

 The biggest challenge with this approach is knowing how to allow yourself to make mistakes, while staying safe and on track toward your goals.
 The key is using strategies that give you room to make errors, while supporting self-awareness of these errors and the changes that encourage progress.

-On the surface, this particular feedback of your performance – the term Knowledge of Results (KR) – given during or immediately after a skill seems to improve skill performance better than delayed KR.
-This seems logical – of course you’ll do better when you can correct your errors as soon as you make them.
+On the surface, this particular feedback of your performance—the technical term is Knowledge of Results (KR)—given during or immediately after a skill would seem to improve skill performance better than delayed KR.
+This seems logical—of course you’ll do better when you can correct your errors as soon as you make them.

 It’s been found, though, that immediate KR improves only short-term performance, whereas delayed KR leads to better long-term retention of the skill.